Clint Oldenburg: New England Patriots

-He was drafted in the fifth round of the 2007 NFL draft by the New England Patriots.
+He was selected in the fifth round of the 2007 NFL draft by the New England Patriots.
 After being cut, he signed with the New York Jets for the 2007 & 2008 seasons.
 In 2008, he also landed with the St. Louis Rams and Denver Broncos before going to the Minnesota Vikings in 2009 and Washington Redskins in 2010.

 Washington Redskins

 He was released from the Redskins roster on September 4, 2011.

 Saskatchewan Roughriders

 On April 19, 2012, Oldenburg was released by the Saskatchewan Roughriders of the Canadian Football League.